Getting Started with spaCy

 Dependency Parsing

-Dependency parsing is the process of extracting the dependency parse of a sentence to represent its grammatical structure.
-It defines the dependency relationship between headwords and their dependents.
-The head of a sentence has no dependency and is called the root of the sentence.
+Dependency parsing extracts the grammatical structure of a sentence by defining relationships between headwords and their dependents.
+The head of a sentence has no dependency and is called the root.
 The verb is usually the head of the sentence.
-All other words are linked to the headword.
+All other words link to the headword.

 for chunk in doc.noun_chunks: